You are here

 The HUBZone Maps

-The 2017 Qualified Census Tract spreadsheets are now available.
-However, the HUBZone Maps do not currently reflect the update.
-Please refer to the spreadsheets for the most current designations.
+The 2017 Qualified Census Tract spreadsheets are now available as well as the 2017 ACS and DDA Qualified Non-Metro County spreadsheets.
+However, the HUBZone Maps do not currently reflect the updates.
+Please refer to the spreadsheets below for the most current designations.

 In order to qualify for the HUBZone program, your business must be located in an area designated as a Historically Underutilized Business (HUB) Zone.
 You may determine if an address or a particular area is designated as a HUBZone by using the HUBZone Maps.

-As of January 2017, the spreadsheets below reflect the most current HUBZone designations.
-The interactive map has not yet been updated to reflect 2017 Qualified Census Tract data.
+As of March 2017, the spreadsheets below reflect the most current HUBZone designations.
+The interactive map has not yet been updated to reflect the 2017 datasets.